 - Bandwidth restrictions — there’s no denying that streaming video can use a lot of bandwidth.
 Some paid hosting services often scale their pricing by the number of megabytes of downloaded content.
 If you build a custom streaming platform, you should still check whether you have the bandwidth to support all your customers.

 Building your own technology is never cheaper than using a ready-made solution.
 That’s why many companies start off with an off-the-shelf video streaming platform to check whether their business idea works in a low-risk way.
 The money they save can go into content creation or marketing.

 Once your business idea takes off, it’s usually better to transition to a proprietary platform.
 This will give you more control over the development pipeline and features.

 If you decide to build your own video streaming software, partner with a development company that has documented experience in the niche.

-> At Codete, we have built several mobile applications and web-based software solutions for telecommunication and media companies.
+At Codete, we have built several mobile applications and web-based solutions for media & entertainment companies.
 Get in touch with us if you’d like to learn how to take advantage of digital channels to help your business grow.
 We can assist you with everything from Proof of Concept and MVP to developing the final product.